Type 3 Chi-Nu medium tank: History and development

 The Army Technical Bureau had been working on the Type 4 Chi-To medium tank as the counter to the M4 Sherman, but there were problems and delays in the program.
 As a result, a stopgap tank was required.
 The Type 3 medium tank Chi-Nu was developed to cope with the M4 Sherman.
 Development of the Type 3 Chi-Nu occurred in 1943.
 The low priority given to tank production meant that the Type 3 did not actually enter production until 1944, by which time raw materials were in very short supply, and in 1945 much of Japan's industrial infrastructure had been destroyed by American strategic bombing.
 This led to its production run being severely curtailed.
-Only a total of between 144 to 166 units were produced.
+Only a total of between 144 and 166 units were produced.
 The Type 3 Chi-Nu was the last tank that was fielded by the Imperial Japanese armed forces, and was still in production at the end of the war.